seanblanchfield/blog/current/_posts/2024-06-04-demonware-podcast.md

 **Sean:** Yeah,

 **Dylan:** I think so.
 So, okay, right, let's begin.
-Like, What were you doing in 2003?

-**Dylan:** That was the official start date of Demonware.
+What were you doing in 2003?
+That was the official start date of Demonware.

 **Sean:** July 13th.
 2003.